Knee replacement surgeons in and around Denver

-We use knee replacement surgery to help you overcome chronic pain and get you moving again.
+We use knee replacement surgery to help you overcome chronic pain and get moving again.

 Is joint pain affecting you?

-If you are concerned about the health of your knees, our brief assessment helps you determine how joint pain may be affecting you and what you can do about it.
+If you are concerned about the health of your joints, such as the hips and knees, our brief assessment helps you determine the level of pain you may be experiencing and what you can do about it.

 Conditions that may require knee replacement surgery

-Chronic knee pain can make daily activities —like standing, walking or climbing stairs — very difficult.
-If your pain has gotten out of control, knee replacement surgery may be able to treat it, particularly if you are experiencing or have experienced:
+Chronic knee pain can make daily activities — such as standing, walking or climbing stairs — more difficult.
+If your pain has gotten out of control, knee replacement surgery may be able to treat it, particularly if you are experiencing:

 Our primary objective is to minimize your pain and restore your body's functionality.
-We do this by partnering with you and designing a surgical care plan that works with your specific needs.
+We do this by partnering with you and designing a surgical care plan that works for your specific needs.

 Advanced knee replacement technology

-We treat every person that walks through our doors and their condition like the unique one that it is.
-We recognize that conventional knee replacement techniques may not be right for you, whether from a physiological or allergy standpoint.
+We treat your condition like the unique one that it is, and we recognize that conventional knee replacement techniques may not be right for you, either from a physiological or allergy standpoint.
 Nickel is frequently used in replacement joints and nickel allergies are extremely common.
 If this applies to you, we offer alternative replacement knee joints at all of our locations.
 We can also refer you to one of our affiliate facilities prior to surgery to be absolutely certain about any potential complications as a result of allergies to nickel or plastic or the bonding agent, otherwise known as bone cement.

 Intraoperative computer navigation

-Otherwise known as "press fit arthroplasty," this type of knee replacement surgery is accomplished without the use of bone cement or glue, which, traditionally, attaches the artificial knee to the bone.
-Instead, they use porous metal implants that allow your bone to grow and permanently bond to the implant without the use of cement.
-So, whether you have an allergy to bone cement or not, if you and your surgeon mutually agree to move forward with a press fit knee replacement, you ultimately won't have to worry about potential issues resulting from cement breakdown.
+Otherwise known as "press-fit arthroplasty," this type of knee replacement surgery is accomplished without the use of bone cement or glue, which, traditionally, attaches the artificial knee to the bone.
+Instead, it uses porous metal implants that allow your bone to grow and permanently bond to the implant without the use of cement.
+This technique minimizes potential issues resulting from cement breakdown.

 We offer robot-assisted knee replacement procedures at: